Influence Your Organization and Lead Change

 Author and leadership expert Eric Martin has brought leadership development to the lives of hundreds of thousands of people in over one hundred countries.
-Eric’s work draws on Adaptive Leadership, an unconventional and somewhat provocative leadership practice developed at Harvard by Drs.
+Eric’s work draws on Adaptive Leadership, an unconventional and provocative leadership practice developed at Harvard by Drs.
 Ron Heifetz and Marty Linsky - and further refined by Alexander Grashow.
 Your Leadership Moment teaches Eric’s expansion on Adaptive Leadership in a way everyone can understand.

 What people are saying